The Stuff: Plot

 Rutherford eventually saves Jason and pairs with his lover, Nicole, an advertising executive.
-The trio infiltrates the distribution plant, an organized corporate effort to spread The Stuff to eliminate world hunger, and manages to destroy the lake where The Stuff is being extracted with explosives.
+The trio infiltrates the distribution plant, an organized corporate effort to spread The Stuff to eliminate world hunger.
+Then they use explosives to destroy the lake where The Stuff is being extracted.
 Meanwhile, United States Army Colonel Malcolm Grommett Spears, a retired soldier, teams up with the trio and leads a militia in battling the zombies and transmitting a civil defense message for Americans to break their addiction to The Stuff by destroying it with fire.
 However, as they attempt to broadcast their warning, a mass of The Stuff bursts out of a zombified Charlie's throat, cornering Nicole and Jason in a recording booth.
 Rutherford electrocutes The Stuff, burning it, and then they make their national broadcast.
 The Stuff's popularity quickly plummets as the public rallies to destroy all supplies.
 With the crisis seemingly averted, Rutherford, Nicole, Jason, and Colonel Spears are hailed as national heroes.

 Mo then visits the head of The Stuff Company, Mr. Fletcher.
 He tells Mo that the destruction of the mine has not hurt his business since The Stuff exists in many areas, but Mo swears to rid the world of its existence.
-Mr. Fletcher then introduces Mr. Evans, the ice cream mogul who had initially hired Mo, with whom he now works alongside.
+Mr. Fletcher then introduces Mr. Evans, the ice cream mogul who had initially hired Mo, alongside with whom he now works.
 They introduce a new product, "The Taste", a mixture of 88% ice cream and 12% The Stuff, supposedly enough to make people crave more without it taking over their minds.
 An undaunted Mo brings in Jason, carrying a box full of The Stuff containers.
 He holds both moguls at gunpoint and forces them to consume the product as punishment for the innocent lives they have destroyed with the product.
 As they eat, Rutherford inquires, "Are you eating it, or is it eating you?"
 After they finish, Mo and Jason leave them behind as police sirens can be heard approaching.

 Smugglers sell The Stuff on the black market, where one of them tastes it.
-In a post-credits scene, a woman in a bathroom says, "Enough is never enough", while holding The Stuff.
+In a post-credits scene, a woman in a bathroom says, "Enough is never enough", while holding a cup of The Stuff.